Who we are

 Vocalist Danielle, having previously only haunted karaoke bars and road trip singalongs, was struck by proverbial lightning while day drinking at a street festival and decided she wanted to join a band.
 One Craigslist response and audition later (and much reassurance to her cats), she joined Dead Cat Bounce.
 Outside of perfecting her 90s grunge growls, her other hobbies include knitting, buying blank notebooks she never uses, and eating potatoes.

-Ted Resin is the alter ego of Ted Barram, a mild mannered software developer by day.
-Resin started playing bass in bands in Santa Cruz in the 90's.
+Ted started playing bass in bands in Santa Cruz in the 90's, including stints with Forward, the Michelle Chappel Band, and the unfortunately named Grass Chicken.
+More recently he spent almost a decade with the East Bay band Roscoe.
 He's influenced by the post-punk bands of the late 70's and early 80's, and the UK shoegaze bands of the 90's.
 Steve Kilbey from the Church & Mark Burgess from the Chameleons - both lead singers who play bass - helped shape his melodic sound.
 He's also the main member of the indie-rock outfit Suns of Atom.
-Due to his interest in quantum mechanics, Resin wanted to call the band Schrödinger's Cat Bounce, but was overridden in a late night secret vote by the other members.

 Derek Imose - Drums